olvaffe/olv-notes/graphics/apis/vulkan.md

   buffer
   - except for render pass and subpass
   - secondary command buffer must explicitly set all other states
+- 6.2.
+Command Pools
+  - A command pool is almost a dummy object to reset/free a group of command buffers in one go
+  - A command buffer consists of
+    - a list of BOs, dynamically growing, with one chained to another
+    - a vector of reloc entries (if resources may move on the impl)
+    - a vector of binding table blocks
 - 6.4.
 Command Buffer Recording
   - `VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT`
     - an impl might generate self-modifying commands when the flag is set